johnathanDing/RL_Sutton_Windy_Gridworld/README.md

 For example, if you are one to the right of the goal, then the action _**left**_ will takes you to the cell just above the goal.
 This is an undiscounted episodic task, with constant rewards of -1 until the goal state is reached.

+There are a few variations to this problem, which will all be solved in this project:
+1. Only cross (_**up, down, right, left**_) movements are available, and wind effects are steady (steady wind).
+2. King (_**all eight directions**_) movements are available, with steady wind.
+3. King movements are available, and wind effects are stochastic (has a _**uniformly random chance of varying up, none, or down**_ ).

+## Solution Overview:
+This project uses straightforward Sarsa on-policy TD control to train a target policy for the gridworld.
+TD-learning has tremendous advantage over Monte-Carlo control methods in problems like these: problems with _**"trap"**_ states, where a seemingly viable policy action can keep the system in a single state forever, causing the episode to never end.

+Since Monte-Carlo control relies on complete episodes, the training cannot continue if a trap state is found.
+However, TD control is an online learning method, which updates state-action values during an episode.
+Therefore, a trap state can be learned while the episode is ongoing, and be avoided by the policy after centain number of iterations.
+Such fundamental difference makes TD policy control the superior solution method for this problem.